 How I Lost 50 pounds in 52 weeks

 A little history first.
-You ought to know how I got so overweight in the first place.
+You need to know how I got so overweight in the first place.

-I started at around 175 pounds, a little heavy, but not too bad.
-This goes back to late 2000 when I left my job and my wife in the same year.
+I started at around 175 pounds, a little heavy, but not horrible.
+This goes back several years when I left my job and my wife in the same year.
+Big mistake.
 I don’t recommend making two life-altering decisions in the same year if you can help it.
-I am sure these earthquakes in my life style impacted my weight situation.
+I am sure these emotional earthquakes impacted my physical, not to mention, emotional, situation.

 My daughter and me in January 2004.

 My brother offered to let me have an office in his suite of offices not far from my apartment.
 I accepted.
 He happens to be in the restaurant business and he generously invited me to lunch most days.
 Because he was in the business he didn’t worry about paying for lunch, so I didn’t have to, either.
 He ate intelligently and never gained any weight.
 I, on the other hand, did not and did.
-I packed on pound after pound.
+I packed on pound after pound, week after week.

 After three years of this, I had ballooned up to around 225 pounds and my waistline had swelled to 44 from 36 inches.
-I realized it was time to get serious about my condition.
+Looking down at my bulging abdomen one day, I realized it was time to get serious about my condition.
 At that time I was riding my bike about 9 months out of twelve for something like 2000 miles a year.
 So, I packed on these pounds in spite of the biking.
-If I hadn’t been riding, I would have added even more.
+If I hadn’t been riding, I would have gained even more.

 I shot this Wednesday on my birthday this year.

 At no time did I consult a personal trainer or anyone in the health field, including a doctor.
-I don’t recommend this, especially the part about not getting a physical checkup before commencing on an exercise program, but I was younger and dumber at the time.
+I don’t recommend this last part.
+You should always get a physical checkup before commencing on an exercise program, but I was younger and dumber at the time.

 Regarding enjoying the workouts.
 Maybe I was just lucky, but the fact that I started having success immediately really excited me.
-I not only enjoyed doing the work, I actually found myself looking forward to it.
+I not only enjoyed working out, I actually found myself looking forward to it.
 The working out translated in my mind to melting away the unsightly fat around my waist.
 I loved the idea that I was getting control of my weight (and waistline!).

 While I didn’t count calories, I tried to eat intelligently.
 That meant foregoing my former evening snack of a two pound vat of vanilla yogurt – about 800 calories!
 No wonder my weight shot up like a balloon.
 Also, I took Sunday off.
-That is, I would allow myself an ice cream sundae or some pizza.
+That is, I would allow myself an ice cream sundae or some pizza once a week.
 That way I wasn’t white-knuckling it the entire time.

 Here is the result.
 I lost 3/4 of a pound to 1-1/4 pound virtually every week for the year.
 In addition, my waistline melted from 44 inches to 34 inches.
 My weight dropped from 225 to 175 pounds.
-I held that weight until approximately the last year or so when my increased bike riding took me down to my current weight of around 155 pounds.
+I held that weight until approximately the last year or so when my increased bike riding, calorie counting, portion control and writing this blog took me down to my current weight of around 155 pounds.

 I wish I had photos to show of me when I was heavy, but because I didn’t like the way I looked there are very few.
 Vanity, thy name is Tony.

-As John and I stated at the beginning of writing this blog, we are two regular guys who like to eat and want to watch our weight.
-I hope you can get something from my recounting of this experience.
+I hope you can learn something from my recounting of this experience.
 It is simple fact.

 Tony